fguler/Go-ToDo/README.md

 # Go-ToDo
-This a simple TODO REST api for me to document GO best practices while learning it.
+This is a simple TODO REST api for me to document GO best practices while learning it.